vaadin/charts-tutorial/declarative/README.md

 - Choose Git from SCM menu and set URL to git://github.com/vaadin/charts-tutorial
   - If you do not see "Git" in the SCM menu, click "Find more SCM connectors in the m2e Marketplace" and install "m2e-egit"
 - Now you should have a "charts-tutorial" project in your workspace
+- Before running the example you need to build it
+  <pre>mvn clean install</pre>
 - To run it, right click and choose Run As -> Run on Server
 - Start experimenting